 Tom is a postdoctoral economist whose research focuses on the social and economic impacts of climate change and extreme weather events.
 His areas of expertise include catastrophic floods and wildfires, atmospheric rivers, agriculture, drought, and public health.
 His recently published work includes studies of the costs of atmospheric rivers and of the influence of El Niño on flood damages in the western United States.
 He is currently involved in projects that quantify the health impacts of wildfire smoke in Southern California, assess the sustainability of California’s water supply, and forecast the increasing costs of atmospheric rivers in the coming century.
 His long term research objective is to identify ways in which scarce resources can be allocated to protect the most vulnerable communities from climate change and extreme events.

 Kristen is a project scientist whose research includes regional and global climate variability and change, weather prediction and predictability, climate and weather extremes, and impacts on human health and society.
 Current and recent projects focus on improving predictions of precipitation extremes in California on extended range to seasonal timescales, off-season heat waves in California and their impact on snowpack and water resources, and heat related health impacts on populations in California.
-Her work has contributed to recent State and Regional Climate Change Assessments, and she actively participates in multidisciplinary collaborations with government agencies and non-profit organizations motivated to mitigate health impacts of weather extremes and climate change in the San Diego region, California, and the Western US.
+Her work has contributed to recent governmental climate change assessment reports, and her research projects often include collaborations with local or State government agencies and non-profit organizations to work together to help improve outcomes of heat waves and other types of extreme weather.

 Janin Guzman Morales